Semantics meets attractiveness: Choice by salience: A testable model of salience

-Condition (b)$'$ in Definition~\ref{DEF:CSLA} is stronger than condition (b) in Definition~\ref{DEF:CLA}: indeed, if $x \notin \Gamma(B)$, then $\Gamma(B) = \Gamma(B) - x = \Gamma(B-x)$, and so any salient attention filter for $c$ is an attention filter.
-Note that Definition~\ref{DEF:CSLA} makes explicit the dependence of the salient attention filter from the DM's rationale.

-Similarly to a CLA, in a choice with salient limited attention, the process of selecting an item from a menu $A$ is guided by the maximization of a linear order $\rhd$.
-Moreover, this maximization is restricted to a subset $\Gamma(A)$ of $A$, which comprises all items of $A$ that catch the DM's attention.

-The difference between a CLA and a CSLA lies in the features of the filter $\Gamma$.
-In a CLA, for any item $x$ in $A$ that does not catch the DM's attention (that is, $x \notin \Gamma(A)$), the filter $\Gamma$ does not discern between the original menu and the menu deprived of the irrelevant item (that is, $\Gamma(A) = \Gamma(A -x)$).
-In a CSLA, this indiscernibility feature of the filter is extended to all items of $A$ that are different from the best element in $\Gamma(A)$ and the worst element in $A$.
-Among the items brought to the DM's attention, she focuses only on the (salient) items holding an extreme position in her judgement, either maximum or minimum.
+Condition (b)$'$ in Definition~\ref{DEF:CSLA} is stronger than condition (b) in Definition~\ref{DEF:CLA}: if $x \notin \Gamma(B)$, then $\Gamma(B) = \Gamma(B) - x = \Gamma(B-x)$, and so any salient attention filter for $c$ is an attention filter.\footnote{Note also that Definition~\ref{DEF:CSLA} makes explicit the dependence of the salient attention filter from the DM's rationale.
+This dependence is implicit in the CLA model, but becomes explicit in the process of constructing an attention filter from the given rational: see the proof of Theorem~3 in \citet[p.\,2202]{MasatliogluNakajimaOzbay2012}.} In a CLA, for any item $x$ in $A$ that does not catch the DM's attention (that is, $x \notin \Gamma(A)$), the filter $\Gamma$ does not discern between the original menu and the menu deprived of the irrelevant item (that is, the equality $\Gamma(A) = \Gamma(A -x)$ holds).
+In a CSLA, this indiscernibility feature is extended to all items of $A$ that are different from the best element in $\Gamma(A)$ and the worst element in $A$: among the items brought to her attention, the DM focuses only on the (salient) items holding an extreme position in her judgement, either maximum or minimum.
 (Note that if $\min(B,\rhd)\not\in\Gamma(A)$, then the DM does not consider the minimum.)
-This feature is coherent with the salience theory of choice under risk, as discussed by \cite{BordaloGennaioliShleifer2012}.
-According to that framework, the DM's evaluation of lotteries is affected by the presence of extreme payoffs, which makes her risk-lover when upsides are high, and risk-averse if downsides are high.
+This feature is coherent with the salience theory of choice under risk as in \cite{BordaloGennaioliShleifer2012}: the DM's evaluation of lotteries is affected by extreme payoffs, which makes her risk-lover when upsides are high, and risk-averse if downsides are high.

-As announced, we have:
+As announced, we have:\vs

 \begin{proposition} RLS is equivalent to CSLA. \end{proposition}